sislam25-code/ML-Spring-2025-Project/README.md

 #  NY‑DonorsChoose Funding Risk Prediction

-> A machine-learning pipeline using decision trees and XGBoost to identify the 10% of **New York State–filtered** DonorsChoose projects least likely to receive full funding—guiding equitable resource allocation in K‑12 education.
+> A machine-learning pipeline using decision trees and random forest modeling to identify the 10% of **New York State–filtered** DonorsChoose projects least likely to receive full funding—guiding equitable resource allocation in K‑12 education.

 ---